-- Try to Bring Mouse Cursor to Dock
+- Try to bring the mouse cursor to Dock

-- Mission Control Fixes Disappearing Cursor on Mac
+- Mission Control fixes a disappearing cursor on Mac

 - Reset the NVRAM or PRAM and SMC

-This is the easiest way to find the disappeared mouse cursor.
-All you have to do is to shake the mouse or move the finger on your trackpad rapidly.
+This is the easiest way to find the disappeared mouse cursor on Mac.
+All you have to do is to shake the mouse or move a finger on your Trackpad rapidly.
 The lost mouse cursor will appear on the screen and may also increase in size so that you can easily see it.

-One of the easiest ways to locate your vanished mouse cursor is to right-click.
+One of the easiest ways to locate your vanished mouse cursor is to right-click (either using Cmd + left click or clicking with two fingers).
 When you right-click, the mouse cursor is immediately visible.

-I agree that you are not able to see the mouse pointer, but on the trackpad or using the mouse, act as if you are moving down to the Dock.
-Once the vanished mouse pointer on the Dock, it will be visible.
+While you’re not able to see the mouse pointer, you can still use it as if you could.
+Move the invisible cursor down to the Dock.
+Once the vanished mouse pointer hovers over the Dock, it’ll reappear.

-When you are playing a full-screen video on YouTube or working in a full-screen app, the right-click method may not bring success.
+When you’re playing a full-screen video on YouTube or working in a full-screen app, the right-click method may not bring success.
 This is where accessing Mission Control on Mac can help you locate the mouse cursor.

 - Click the Mission Control key (F3) from top row or Touch Bar, or

-- Swipe up from four (or three) fingers on Trackpad
+- Swipe up with four (or three) fingers on the Trackpad

-Press Command (⌘) + tab to quickly switch to a different app or Finder.
-You will see the mouse cursor.
+Press Cmd (⌘) + tab to quickly switch to a different app or Finder.
+You should see the mouse cursor.
 Now go back to the app you were working on.

-On your keyboard press Command (⌘) + Option (⌥) + esc.
-Force Quit Applications pop-up comes up.
-You do not have to quit any app.
-Just doing this brings up the hidden mouse cursor.
+On your keyboard press Cmd (⌘) + Option (⌥) + esc.
+The Force Quit Applications pop-up appears.
+You don’t have to quit out of any apps.
+Just opening the menu brings up the hidden mouse cursor.

 macOS lets you set the mouse pointer size according to your liking.
 To increase the cursor size launch System Preferences → Accessibility → Display from the left sidebar → Cursor → drag the Cursor size slider.